t-m-comp/logbot2020/README.md

 `python build_ino.py -h`

 # How to generate a decision tree
 You can easily generate a decision tree for activity recognition (cpp code) by simply executing a python file.
 Please go to `LogbotTreeBuilding` for more detail.
+Please place a generated decision tree code as cpp file in this folder and specify the file name when you generate Arduino codes.